ssilverman/libCBOR/README.md

 out of the box on a Teensy, but some modifications may need to be made for ESP8266-based devices.

+Note that the code for ArduinoUnit is not included in this library and needs to be downloaded separately.

 ### Running the tests on an ESP8266-based device

 In ArduinoUnit's source, change `ArduinoUnitUtility/Compare.h` so that the